cs107-sweet-16/cs107-FinalProject/docs/milestone1.md

 elementary functions, and the analytical expressions of the derivatives of elementary functions are already-known.
 2. Derivative rules including sum rule, product rule, quotient rule and most importantly, the chain rule.
+- sum rule: (f+g)' = f'+g'
+- product rule: (f*g)' = f'g+g'f*g
+- quotient rule: (f/g)' = (f'g-g'f)/(g×g)
+- chain rule: h = f(g(•)), then h' = f'(g(•))× g'(•)

 To evaluate the value of a complex function expression, we need to start with independent variables and evaluate a series of intermediate results and finally reach the final result.
 The idea of AD is to use a computational graph to represent the function where each node represents an intermediate variable and only elementary operations are carried out between intermediate variables.
+Because we utilize the operation rules of derivatives mentioned above, the derivative at any node in the computation graph can only rely on its parent node(s).
+As a result, we obtain the final derivative result by computing derivatives and repeatedly utilizing derivative rules following the flow of the computation graph.

+Here we give an brief example to illustrate how we calculate

-Therefore, we follow the computational graph to evaluate the function value at a certain point.
+%%%Therefore, we follow the computational graph to evaluate the function value at any certain node.
 To evaluate the derivative of a function at a certain point, we make use of chain rule: the derivative of the composition h = f(g(•)) of two differentiable functions f and g is h' = f'(g(•))× g'(•) which ensures that the derivative with respect to independent